NCAA DIVISION II BASKETBALL COLLEGES Complete D2 List

 Wayne State University – Detroit, Michigan – Public – Great Lakes Intercollegiate Athletic Conference – NCAA D2

-West Chester University of Pennsylvania – West Chester, Pennsylvania – Public – Pennsylvania State Athletic Conference – NCAA D2
+West Chester University – West Chester, Pennsylvania – Public – Pennsylvania State Athletic Conference – NCAA D2

 West Liberty University – West Liberty, West Virginia – Public – Mountain East Conference – NCAA D2